 Sometimes, a test looking at only one gene might be recommended, while at other times testing for a panel or group of gene changes might be better.
 The genetic counselor can explain the reasons for their recommendation.

-The counselor will explain how families inherit cancers and how genes are passed on to children.
-They will also talk about the types of cancer seen in the family and estimates of the person’s cancer risk.
-The pros and cons, cost, and limits of testing are discussed too, as well as who in the family should consider being tested.
-More than one family member may be offered testing.
+At one of the visits, the genetic counselor will explain how families can inherit increased cancer risk and how genes are passed on.
+The risks, benefits, cost, and limits of genetic testing will be discussed, as well as who in the family should consider being tested.
+It is often a person who has or had cancer.
+Sometimes, more than one family member may be offered testing.

 You will want to think about how the results might affect you and your relatives, and discuss these issues with the counselor before testing.

-For example, if testing shows that the person has a high cancer risk, the counselor may also talk about the best ways to manage it.
+For example, if testing shows that you have a high cancer risk, the counselor may also talk about the best ways to manage it.
 These may include lifestyle changes, early detection, watching for signs and symptoms of cancer, medicines to reduce cancer risk, or even preventive surgery.

-After risk assessment and genetic counseling, if you decide to be tested you’ll be asked to give your informed consent in writing.
+After risk assessment and genetic counseling, you can decide if you want to proceed with testing.
+Some people prefer to go home and think about it first, but others are ready to complete testing that day.
+If you decide to be tested, you’ll be asked to give your informed consent in writing.
 The process of informing you and your family about testing should cover:

 For more on this process see Informed Consent.

 Many people are concerned or anxious after learning they are at increased risk for cancer.
 This is normal.
-The results may imply risk for certain blood relatives as well, and might lead to strains in family relationships as well.
-Concern about being treated differently may become more real.
+The results may also point toward a higher risk for certain family members, which can be stressful.
+Concern about being treated differently may also become more real.